EFL: Tomas Kalas' 39-second red card among five things you may have missed

 "We have to look at each and every one of ourselves.
 That simply wasn't good enough."

-It was probably a bizarre feeling for boyhood Villa fan Mendez-Laing, but the 25-year-old has three goals in two games for his new club after making the switch from Rochdale over the summer.
+For boyhood Birmingham City fan Mendez-Laing, scoring against their arch-rivals was no doubt a happy feeling.
+The 25-year-old now has three goals in two games for his new club after making the switch from Rochdale over the summer.

 For Cardiff manager Neil Warnock, celebrating 50 years in football this season, his Bluebirds are off to a perfect start with two wins in two games.